cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-event-app/collect-an-event.md

 ---
-id: collect-a-post
+id: collect-an-event
-title: Collect a Post
+title: Collect an Event
-slug: /how-to/build-content-app/collect-a-post
+slug: /how-to/build-event-app/collect-an-event
-sidebar_label: Collect a Post
+sidebar_label: Collect an Event
-sidebar_position: 6
+sidebar_position: 5
-description: How to Build Content app - Collect a Post
+description: How to Build Event app - Collect an Event
 ---

 In this section you'll learn how to implement the [Collect Essence](/guides/mutation/collect-essence) functionality.
-Previously you've learned that creating a post means registering an essence, but the process of minting and transferring the NFT is actually executed when a user collects the post.
+Previously you've learned that creating an event means registering an essence, but the process of minting and transferring the NFT is actually executed when a user collects the event.

 ## GraphQL mutations

-To collect an essence, meaning to collect a post, is a two step process and requires two GraphQL mutations: `CreateCollectEssenceTypedData` and `Relay`.
+To collect an essence, meaning to collect an event, is a two step process and requires two GraphQL mutations: `CreateCollectEssenceTypedData` and `Relay`.

 1. `CreateCollectEssenceTypedData` is used to present data to the user in a readable format: